wrattler/wrattler-design/data-store/data-store.md

 ones given.”
 In RDMSs, the language SQL roughly describes the algebra above.

+## Support for the desiderata

+Tables are clearly supported; as are, in some sense, the meanings of primitive types.
+However, interpretations are not available, nor are complex types or user-defined annotations.
+In addition, the real challenge with relational databases seems to be communicating the schema *and their relationships*: the mechanisms available for explaining which projections mean what seem to be confusing.
+There is SQL DDL, of course, but it's not particularly universal.

 ## Problems

 The formalism above is somewhat unsatisfactory as a practical model of